johndowns/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 [!include[](../../includes/header.md)]

+## Azure Storage for Gaming

+[Azure Storage](https://docs.microsoft.com/azure/storage/) provides different types of storage that could be used in a variety of gaming scenarios.
+For example, you could build a system using Blob Storage to save a user's game state for later play.
+Table Storage could be used as a quick and easy database to store simple values.

 > [!IMPORTANT]
 > This is an experimental Unity SDK for Azure Storage.
 As such, please note that this SDK is not supported and is not provided by the Azure Storage team.
-If you run into problems, please let us know using the [GitHub Issues](https://github.com/BrianPeek/azure-storage-net/issues) page for this fork.
+If you run into problems, please let us know using the [GitHub Issues](https://aka.ms/azsdks-unity-issues) page for the SDK.

 [![Get the source](../../media/buttons/source2.png)](https://aka.ms/azsdks-unity)
 [![Try it now](../../media/buttons/try2.png)](https://aka.ms/azstorage-unitysdk)